Series: The Hardy Boys Nancy Drew Mysteries

 Nancy: What I'd like to do is thank you... for saving my life. (kisses Frank)

 Joe: (butting in out of nowhere) Hi there!
 Where we off to?

 - Mythology Gag: the show itself gets referenced in the book series:

-"Last Kiss of Summer" gets myth-gagged in spades by the books in the Casefiles debut, "Dead on Target".
+- "Last Kiss of Summer" gets myth-gagged in spades by the books in the Casefiles debut, "Dead on Target".
 In "Last Kiss", Joe Hardy's fiance is killed in a car wreck by a drunk driver, and Joe goes on a Roaring Rampageof Revenge to bring the killer to justice.
 In "Dead on Target", they not only kill off Joe Hardy's longtime girlfriend in the series, Iola Morton, but do so in a car...and Joe subsequently goes on a revenge kick to bring down the Assassins who did it.

 - "The Hardy Boys & Nancy Drew Meet Dracula" is myth-gagged in the Super Mysteries book series, "Terror on Tour", where Nancy and the Hardys meet at a rock show — and in the episode, the Hardys and Nancy meet while following a rock tour, and join forces to solve a series of art thefts.
-This is also the episode that started Frank & Nancy's romance in the show...a relationship that continues through the Super Mysteries series.
+This is also the episode that started Frank and Nancy's romance in the show...a relationship that continues through the Super Mysteries series.

-The first season episode Wipe Out does this to the books.
+- The first season episode Wipe Out does this to the books.
 In the books, Frank is a black belt in karate.
 In the episode, Frank and Joe are ambushed by a pair of tough hotel thieves; Joe bluffs them by saying that Frank is a "black belt, a master of the martial arts".
 The thieves believe it and leave, but then we get this exchange:

 Frank: What made you think of that black belt business?